Unions push against proposed cuts to Alaska ferry system

 - Seattle is most-educated big U.S. city — and 8 in 10 newcomers have a college degree | FYI Guy

+Union leadership is “working together on this issue along with our state and local representatives, the national union and our lobbyists,” the memo states.

+The ferry system connects remote islands that are only accessible by boat or plane, allowing residents to access to bigger cities for health care and other services.
+Food and heavy equipment is also shipped through the system.

 The AFL-CIO, which represents many state employees, is hosting a rally at the Alaska Capitol next week.
+Representatives of the ferry unions, including Arnold, have been invited to participate.

+“If they shut down a highway up north for six months could you imagine the public outcry?”
+Arnold said.
+“It’s not a normal state.
+If you take part of the system away, the rest of the system will not work.”

 Information from: Juneau (Alaska) Empire, http://www.juneauempire.com